 The Film and Media Studies (FAMS) major requires four core courses, a minimum of five additional courses (electives) from a variety of related disciplines that reflect each student’s individual academic and creative interests, and a two-semester thesis project.

-The FAMS program grants wide scope to students for creating an individualized program of study.
-When declaring the major, each student is required to make a contract for his or her program with the Faculty Committee on Film and Media Studies (which will function as a review board), as represented and coordinated by the Chair.
-Each student’s progress towards the completion of the contract will then be assessed, over the following semesters, by two faculty advisors from different departments appointed by the Committee.
+The FAMS program enables students to create an individualized program of study allowing for breadth and depth in the major.
+When declaring the major, each student is required to make a contract for his or her program with the faculty steering committee on Film and Media Studies (which will function as a review board), as represented and coordinated by the Chair.
+Each student’s progress towards the completion of the contract will then be assessed, over the following semesters, by their faculty advisors appointed by the Chair.